 Founded by three Detroit area Lions Clubs members in 1939, Leader Dogs for the Blind provides dog guides to people who are blind and visually impaired to enhance their mobility, independence and quality of life.
-Leader dogs are raised by volunteer puppy raisers.
-Leader Dogs could not be provided without the assistance of volunteer puppy raisers.
+There are nearly 400 puppy raisers in 22 states and Canada.
+Puppy raisers travel to Leader Dogs for the Blind in Rochester, Michigan, to pick up and return their puppies.

 Seventy percent of puppy raisers raise more than one puppy in their lifetime.